 Look for current hotel deals in Morgantown, West Virginia

 I encourage families to get out of their cars and enjoy a bit of West Virginia scenery up close while making the drive along I-68 or I-79.
-Pause and enjoy the view from an overlook at Coopers Rock.
+Pause and enjoy the view from an overlook at Coopers Rock, WV.
 Or, go to a game and cheer for the home team.
 Maybe even raft the Cheat River — if you’re feeling adventurous.
-Once you’ve worked up an appetite on your adventures, find a restaurant downtown or along the river and enjoy some of the best pizza West Virginia has to offer or a fresh farm to table meal.
+Once you’ve worked up an appetite on your adventures, find a restaurant downtown or along the Monongahela River and enjoy some of the best pizza West Virginia has to offer or a fresh farm to table meal.

-Overlooking the Cheat River Gorge at Coopers Rock State Park
+Overlooking the Cheat River Gorge at Coopers Rock, WV

-Families traveling through the Morgantown area on US-68 should make sure to spend a few hours admiring the views at Coopers Rock State Forest.
-Legend has it that a fugitive, cooper by trade, hid under the rocks at what is now the park’s Main Overlook.
-Down below the Main Overlook is a network of trails winding through the rocks — truly a hiker’s playground of rocks, boulders, and even caves to explore.
+Families traveling through the Morgantown, WV area on US-68 should make sure to spend a few hours admiring the views at Coopers Rock State Forest.
+Legend has it that a fugitive, cooper by trade, hid under the rocks at what is now the park’s Main Overlook at Coopers Rock,WV.
+Down below the Main Overlook is a network of trails winding through the rocks.
+It’s truly a hiker’s playground of rocks, boulders, and even caves to explore.
 We think that we may have discovered the cave that this industrious fugitive called home, but who can be sure?